MitchStark10/mod-fed-example/README.md

 Example Host/Remote connection with React

+How to install/run:
+- Open up `app1` and `app2` in separate terminals.
+- Run `yarn` in both directories.
+- Run `yarn start` in both directories.
+- Navigate to `http://localhost:3000` in your browser.

 Key Files:
 - `app1/src/App.tsx` - Host entry point that handles routing.
 Note the use of wildcard paths to ensure that the remote can have access to deep links on that given path.